rust-tutorials/learn-opengl/book-src/basics/creating-a-window.md

     .expect("couldn't make a window and context");
 ```

 Once we have a window, we can poll for events.
+In fact if we _don't_ always poll
+for events promptly the OS will usually think that our application has stalled
+and tell the user they should kill the program.
+So we want to always be polling
+for those events.

-Right now we just wait for a quit
+Right now we just wait for a quit event (user clicked the X on the window,
-event (user clicked the X on the window, pressed Alt+F4, etc) and then quit when
+pressed Alt+F4, etc) and then quit when that happens.
-that happens.

 ```rust
   'main_loop: loop {